newamericafoundation/newamerica-cms/README.md

 Note: ``npm run ...`` commands are shorthands for more complex commands mapped under the ``scripts`` key of ``package.json``.

-### Frontend test server

-There is a separate, tiny Express server used solely to test HTML and CSS without the need to have Python, Django or Postgres configured.
-Run it by simply typing:

-	npm run testserver

-Its code is under ``/mysite/testserver``.

 ### Stylesheets